Cumberland Presbyterian Church: Subsequent history

 In 1826, Cumberland Presbyterians established Cumberland College in Princeton, Kentucky, in order to better train their candidates for the ministry.
 Although very much a frontier institution, under the presidency of Franceway Ranna Cossitt, Cumberland College was one of the first colleges in the United States to accept women as students.
 Ann Harpending and Melinda Barnett, for example, enrolled in the very first class.

+In 1829, the Cumberland Presbyterian Church established a newspaper, The Cumberland Presbyterian, which would eventually become the publication of record of the denomination and which, under several titles, has been in publication ever since.
+In the 20th century it became the Cumberland Presbyterian magazine.
+The Rev. Franceway Ranna Cossitt served as the first editor.
+Other editors have included the Rev. C. Ray Dobbins who served from 1948 through 1983 and was instrumental in the founding of the Associated Church Press.
+Matthew H. Gore has been editor since 2018.

 The Cumberland Presbyterian Church in America, a primarily African-American denomination, split from the primarily white Cumberland Presbyterian Church in 1874.
 Relations between the two groups have for the most part been very cordial, and many of the CPCA ministers have trained at Memphis Theological Seminary.
 A reunion attempt on the part of both denominations failed to win approval in the late 1980s.
 The African American church wanted equal representation on all boards and agencies, feeling that otherwise they would be swallowed up by the larger white church.
 The joint committee drafting the plan of union agreed and made such a stipulation in its reporting to the General Assembly.
 However, many in the white, rural, southern-based church were not willing to cede that much power and balked at the plan.
 No other plans for union have been attempted.
 However, the two denominations share a confession of faith and cooperate in many common ministries.

 In 1889, Cumberland Presbyterians were the first body in the Presbyterian or Reformed traditions to ordain a woman as a minister, Louisa Mariah Layman Woosley.
 A relatively conservative body, Nolin Presbytery, ordained Woosley while a relatively liberal body, Kentucky Synod, opposed her ordination and instructed the presbytery to remove her from the ministerial roll.